-1. Microsoft Online Services Module for Windows PowerShell.
+1. Windows Azure Active Directory Module for Windows PowerShell.
 This environment, which is created and set up by a downloadable executable located here, provides PowerShell access to O365-specific components, such as licenses and user management features.
 It also provides a set of Federation commands used when setting up Single Sign-On.
 You can see the entire O365-specific command set by entering the following line after launching the MSOL Module shortcut: Get-Command *MSOL*

 If you have any questions about specific Powershell cmdlets, please feel free to post your questions in the forums, as usual.
 Support is not equipped to write scripts for specific circumstances, but if you need some pointers or assistance on syntax or usage, we are there to help!

 And remember, the Get-Help <name of cmdlet here> command is your friend.